 - Always wear a seatbelt

 - No drunk driving

 Doing the opposite of any of these rules increases the chances of anyone, especially teens, getting into an accident.
 These rules are meant to keep drivers safe by promoting focus and a safe environment to juggle all driving demands.

 Guide To Car Insurance For Teens

 For example, having passengers in the car is a huge responsibility.
 Their lives are in your hands when you are behind the wheel.
-It’s important to set safe driving examples and make it clear that cars are a means to get from point A to point B. They are not meant to be an attraction themselves.
+It’s essential to set safe driving examples and make clear that cars are a means to get from point A to point B. They are not meant to be an attraction themselves.